Enterprise Supplier Development Programmes In South Africa

 Getting into the right Enterprise Supplier Development (ESD) Programme has the potential to be life changing for a business.

 To help you find the right one, we have compiled some of the country’s biggest ones – from retail and mining to transport and financial services.

 SAB’s enterprise supplier development programmes aim to create a diversified and inclusive supply chain by supporting the growth and creation of black-owned suppliers through business development support and funding.

 They do this through the SAB Accelerator which focuses on supporting black-owned suppliers in need of business development and technical support to grow further into the SAB supply chain and the SAB Thrive Fund, a fund focused on supporting existing black-owned suppliers in need of capital to grow.

 Both programmes require businesses to be black-owned, black women-owned, or black youth-owned.
 They should already be servicing the SAB supply chain at the time of application and are looking to grow their businesses, or have the potential to join the supply chain by solving a supply chain problem.
 This includes manufacturers who can provide a raw material, an ingredient or service that helps SAB make beer, says Sanjay Premraj, Supplier Development director in an interview.

 2. Woolworths (Retail)

-Woolworths’ ESD programme primarily supports emerging SMEs in Woolworths’ supply chain.
+Woolworths’ Enterprise Supplier Development programme primarily supports emerging SMEs in Woolworths’ supply chain.
 According to their website, the aim is to lift the barrier of entry into their supply chain for small, medium, black and black women-owned enterprises.

 De Fynne Nursery, a small black woman-owned agribusiness is one of the beneficiaries of the programme.
 They supply the retailer with indigenous plants, including fynbos and fruit trees.